BJP received 39.85 per cent of total donations received by all parties from Electoral Trusts

 BJP received donations over Rs 700 crore in 2018-19

-BJP received Rs 100.25 cr or 39.85% of the total donations received by all political parties from Electoral Trusts.
+BJP received Rs 100.25 cr or 39.85 per cent of the total donations received by all political parties from Electoral Trusts.

-INC received Rs 43 cr or 17.09% of the total donations received by all parties from AB General, Samaj and Prudent electoral trusts.
+INC received Rs 43 cr or 17.09 per cent of the total donations received by all parties from AB General, Samaj and Prudent electoral trusts.

 Other 12 political parties including BJD, NCP, SP, AAP, TDP, SHS etc. received a total of Rs 108.30 cr collectively.